-Primary conditions for the grant of disability pension

-153. Unless otherwise specifically provided, a disability pension may be granted to an individual who is invalided from service on account of a disability which is attributable to or aggravated by air force service and is assessed at 20 per cent or over.

-The question whether a disability is attributable to or aggravated by air force service shall be determined under the regulation in Appendix II.
+"173.
+Primary conditions for the grant of disability pension: Unless otherwise specifically provided a disability pension may be granted to an individual who is invalided from service on account of a disability which is attributable to or aggravated by military service and is assessed at 20 percent or over.
+The question whether a disability is attributable to or aggravated by military service shall be determined under the rule in Appendix II."